ambroisemaupate/intervention-request/UPGRADE.md

 ### Signature Changes

-* **The `Image` class now has its own dedicated interface `ImageInterface` and each function with the Image input or output signature now has its own interface.
+* All classes and methods depending on `Image` class now depend on `ImageInterface`

 ### Introduction of `ImageEncoderInterface`

-* **The `InterventionRequest` class now requires an implementation of `ImageEncoderInterface` to be passed as a constructor argument.**
+* `InterventionRequest` class now requires an implementation of `ImageEncoderInterface` to be passed as a constructor argument.
+Ensure that you provide a valid `ImageEncoderInterface` implementation such as our default `ImageEncoder`
-  Instead of passing `null`, ensure that you provide a valid `ImageEncoder` implementation when initializing the `InterventionRequest`.
+* `Configuration::getDriver()` method returns `ImagickDriver|GdDriver` instead of a `string`